 - Gain a better understanding of course material.

-- Students who attend SI sessions discover appropriate application of study strategies, such as note taking, organization, etcetera.
+- Study more effectively by discovering appropriate applications of study strategies, such as note-taking, organization, etcetera.

 - SI session materials and resources

 - SI planning resources